robertfoss/memcpy.io/content/2017-04-27_android_imx6.md

 Title: Android: Getting up and running on the iMX6
 Date: 2017-04-27
 Category: aosp
-Tags: android, aosp, imx6, sabre, rdu2, zodiac, vivante, etnaviv, linux, collabora
+Tags: android, aosp, imx6, sabre, rdu2, vivante, etnaviv, linux, collabora
 Description: Getting Android up and running on the iMX6 platform using an open source graphics stack has been impossible up until recently, but now you can.
 Here's a guide through the steps.

 Since the hardware very much matters this is going to be divided into a few parts, the common steps and the hardware specific ones.